Skip to content

 Choosing the right filler materials is important for wrought iron projects.
 Nickel-based alloys like ENiFe-CI and ENi-CI work well for strong welds15.
 The right shielding gas, such as argon and helium or argon and CO2, helps prevent weld porosity15.
 Short welding sessions and slow cooling can reduce cracking and stress15.
 Using bronze wire and argon gas might also improve your welding16.

-See also Can Wrought Iron Be Bent?
-Expert Insights
+See also Can You Weld Wrought Iron?
+Expert Tips & Tricks

 Good practices are crucial for fixing and preserving wrought iron.
 Non-destructive tests like magnetic particle or ultrasonic testing check weld quality and keep the iron strong17.
 Joining cast and wrought iron with bolts, screws, or rivets is a smart move for some projects17.
 By following these MIG welding tips, you protect the iron’s history and beauty while making it last longer.